Conservative People's Party wins a resounding solo victory in Andalusia | Politics

 Spain's opposition People's Party won an absolute majority in Andalusia's regional elections on Sunday for the first time in Spanish democracy, boosting the new Conservative leader's odds for the national elections in late 2023.

 The current junior coalition party, Citizens, failed to win any seats, mirroring its demise in recent regional elections elsewhere.
-The far-right party Vox, which was on an upward trend in recent elections, has slowed down its trajectory and practically repeated the same result as in the previous elections in Andalusia in 2018.
+The far-right party Vox, which was on an upward trend in recent elections, has slowed down its trajectory and practically repeated the same result - adding two seats to its score - as in the previous elections in Andalusia in 2018.

 The PSOE, which is the party in national government but relying on a junior partner and external parliamentary support, marked its worst score in the region with just 24% of votes.